MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Additional Visualization

+Figure \ref{fig:nvs_example} shows an example of a viewpoint-perturbed trajectory.
+For each viewpoint perturbation, we randomly sampled the viewpoints within the range where learned perceptual image patch similarity (LPIPS) is smaller than 0.5.

-A potential concern with Figure~\ref{fig:nvs_res} is that measuring errors in the DINOv2 feature space could disadvantage pixel-decoding LAMs, since their predictions must be re-embedded before computing $\mathrm{MSE}$.
+\paragraph{Additional analysis of viewpoint perturbation of LAPA and Moto} A potential concern with Figure~\ref{fig:nvs_res} is that measuring errors in the DINOv2 feature space could disadvantage pixel-decoding LAMs, since their predictions must be re-embedded before computing $\mathrm{MSE}$.
 To probe this, we additionally evaluate pixel-level reconstruction quality for LAPA and Moto, which explicitly decode RGB frames.

 Table~\ref{tab:psnr_lapa_moto} reports $\mathrm{PSNR}$ on unperturbed transitions and $\widetilde{\mathrm{PSNR}}$ when the latent action is inferred from a viewpoint-perturbed transition.
 Both methods exhibit a substantial degradation under perturbation, indicating that their failures are already apparent at the pixel level, rather than being an artifact of re-embedding into DINOv2.
 Qualitative results in Fig.~\ref{fig:lapa_moto_perturb_vis} further support this: while predictions remain relatively coherent on the original view, the perturbed setting often produces severely blurred or distorted frames that no longer preserve the scene structure.